lingochen/FastSubd-Re/docs/multithread.md

 The above statements are untrue, somehow multithread just worked, is it the new chrome version? or did the various codes changed let us hit the fastpath?

-Firefox still get no speedup.

 use shared memory for distributing works, use atomic index to iterated. eliminated postmessage bottleneck if any.
-(Done, 2024/01/20), firefox has slight performance improvement.
+(Done, 2024/01/20), firefox has good performance improvement.

+Cache alignment probably is the key.